razvantomegea/movin-contracts/Whitepaper.md

 - Minted: Emitted when tokens are minted
 - UserDataMigrated: Emitted when user data is migrated
 - BulkMigrationCompleted: Emitted when bulk migration is completed
-- TokensLocked (from MovinTokenV2): Emitted when tokens are locked
+- TokensLocked (from MovinToken): Emitted when tokens are locked
-- TokensUnlocked (from MovinTokenV2): Emitted when tokens are unlocked
+- TokensUnlocked (from MovinToken): Emitted when tokens are unlocked

 ## Security Features